Cannabis oil and cancer

 Effects on other medicines

 CBD and THC can affect how some medicines work.
-Talk to your healthcare team if you have questions about this.

 Here are some things to think about when you are looking at a website: